-Restrictive policies can be applied for specific emails and attachments.
-For example, emails containing password encrypted attachments are often blocked, as detection-based solutions cannot process them safely.
+Restrictive policies can be applied to specific emails and attachments.
+For example, emails containing password-encrypted attachments are often blocked, as detection-based solutions cannot process them safely.
 This limitation causes frustration and forces the sender and recipient to seek other, often less secure, ways to transfer their files.

 Sandboxes are a common element of email ATP security.
 Sandboxes open incoming attachments in a secure, isolated environment and wait to see if it behaves in a malicious way.
 Some sandboxes will interact with incoming files in various ways to test their legitimacy.

 The problem is that this process takes time, often minutes, which leaves the organization with two options: suffer from latency that will impact productivity and business flows, or cut off the sandbox processing at some point and pass the unchecked file to the user’s inbox.
 Even when the organization is willing to go with the first option and sacrifice usability, detection-based algorithms cannot adequately protect from unknown threats and zero-day exploits and so complete security is not achieved.

 Microsoft has been using machine learning algorithms in their email systems since 2015.
 Today, it uses an AI threat heuristics engine to process historical metadata and threat intelligence insights to identify unknown phishing attacks in real time.

 However, in an extensive review of over half a million malicious emails sent to real-world end-user inboxes protected by Microsoft ATP, researchers found that more than one in ten zero-day phishing emails passed through as a false negative.

 For highly visible enterprises weathering thousands of attempted attacks per week, this is a gigantic risk.
 It’s only a matter of time before a cybercriminal tricks a user into clicking on a malicious link or opening a malicious attachment.